Tribal Self-Governance (15.022)

 Initial application must be accompanied by an authorizing resolution of the governing body of the Indian tribe or in the case of a consortia, Indian tribes to be served.
 First-time applicants must have successfully completed a planning phase and must have demonstrated for the previous three years, financial stability and financial management capability.

-An informal preapplication conference is recommended.
+Preapplication coordination is required.
+An informal pre-application conference is recommended.
 Technical assistance in preparing the application is available upon request.
-This program is excluded from coverage under E.O.
-12372.

 Application Procedure